-The generation source for the future is only part of North Americas growing energy crisis.
-There are also significant upgrades and expansions necessary throughout the transmission and distribution system to move the energy from the power plant to the consumer.
+There are significant upgrades and expansions necessary throughout the transmission and distribution system to move the energy from the power plant to the consumer.
 The power sent from a generation facility is converted at substations and downgraded and dispersed to individual homes along the transmission and distribution lines.

 The existing transmission and distribution grid in North America was not built to handle the current capacity.
-Though new construction in generation facilities has been scarce in recent years, additions and improvements to the transmission and distribution lines have been non-existent.
 As power demands grow, new transmission and distribution improvements will be paramount to avoid bottlenecks due to the existing constraints.

 Transmission lines are like the interstate highway of electricity delivery regulated by the Federal Energy Regulatory Commission (FERC).
 Transmission moves power from sources of generation to the distribution grid.
 Investment in transmission infrastructure has increased significantly in the past several years, growing from $15.6 billion in 2012 to $21.9 billion in 2017.
 The majority of this investment is to upgrade and replace aging infrastructure as well as increase the reliability, security and resilience to minimize catastrophic events.
 Furthermore, as renewables (solar and wind) expand, there is new development required to link the generation to consumers.

 There are 600,000 miles of transmission lines in the US, 240,000 miles of which are more than or equal to 230-kV.
 Many structures are past a 50-year life expectancy and some reach nearly a century.
 A 2015 DOE report found that 70% of transformers and transmission lines are 25 years or older.